-Dr Loretta Dorstyn is a Senior Research Fellow at the Centre for Cancer Biology (CCB), UniSA and SA Pathology.
-Loretta has over 18 years experience in caspase biology and understanding of the fundamental process of apoptosis.
-Loretta received her PhD from the University of Adelaide where she cloned and characterised two novel Drosophila caspases.
-She then spent 8 years studying the roles and mechanisms of caspase activation and regulation during apoptosis.
-Over this time she was awarded a RAH Florey Fellowship that fostered her independent research where she initiated several caspase-related projects including examining non-canonical caspase activation mechanisms.
+Dr Loretta Dorstyn is a Senior Research Fellow and Project Leader at the Centre for Cancer Biology (CCB - UniSA and SA Pathology).
+Loretta has over 20 years experience in molecular and cellular biology and understanding of the fundamental process of programmed cell death (mostly apoptosis) during development and in disease.
+Loretta received her PhD from the University of Adelaide where she cloned and characterised two novel apoptosis enzymes (caspases) in the model organism and fruit fly, Drosophila melanogaster.
+She then spent 8 years studying the roles and mechanisms of caspases, including how they are activated and regulated during apoptosis.
+Over this time she was awarded a RAH Florey Fellowship that fostered her independent...
+Read more

 About me

-Dr Loretta Dorstyn is a Senior Research Fellow at the Centre for Cancer Biology (CCB), UniSA and SA Pathology.
-Loretta has over 18 years experience in caspase biology and understanding of the fundamental process of apoptosis.
-Loretta received her PhD from the University of Adelaide where she cloned and characterised two novel Drosophila caspases.
-She then spent 8 years studying the roles and mechanisms of caspase activation and regulation during apoptosis.
-Over this time she was awarded a RAH Florey Fellowship that fostered her independent research where she initiated several caspase-related projects including examining non-canonical caspase activation mechanisms.
+Dr Loretta Dorstyn is a Senior Research Fellow and Project Leader at the Centre for Cancer Biology (CCB - UniSA and SA Pathology).
+Loretta has over 20 years experience in molecular and cellular biology and understanding of the fundamental process of programmed cell death (mostly apoptosis) during development and in disease.
+Loretta received her PhD from the University of Adelaide where she cloned and characterised two novel apoptosis enzymes (caspases) in the model organism and fruit fly, Drosophila melanogaster.
+She then spent 8 years studying the roles and mechanisms of caspases, including how they are activated and regulated during apoptosis.
+Over this time she was awarded a RAH Florey Fellowship that fostered her independent research where she initiated several apoptosis-related projects.

 In 2012 she was awarded a South Australian Cancer Collaborative Senior Research Fellowship and transitioned to project leader at the CCB.
-Over this time, Loretta established several independent projects that focused on understanding how cell death mechanisms act to maintain cell homeostasis and genomic integrity.
+Over this time, Loretta established several independent projects that focused on understanding how cell death mechanisms act to maintain cell homeostasis and genome integrity.
 Her projects led to numerous seminal findings detailing cell death mechanisms in tumour suppression, DNA damage repair, genomic stability, oxidative stress and healthy ageing.
-She spent the last 6 years studying different mouse tumour models to better understand caspase function in tumour suppression and has gained extensive expertise in tumour biology, as well as genomic, proteomic and bioinformatic analyses.
-Loretta's current work aims to understand how cells can evade checkpoint or “safety net” mechanisms during cell division and thereby acquire persistent DNA alterations and mutations that disrupt the balance in gene expression.
+She has spent the last 10 years studying different mouse tumour models to better understand caspase regulation and roles in tumour suppression and has gained extensive expertise in tumour biology, as well as genomic, proteomic and bioinformatic analyses.
+Loretta's current work aims to understand how cells can evade checkpoint or “safety net” mechanisms during cell division and thereby acquire persistent DNA alterations and mutations.
 This phenomenon is known as genomic instability and is one of the key hallmarks ageing-related diseases such as cancer.
+Her current research focus is to understand how genomic instability increases with age and drives tissue damage, inflammation and age-related cancer including liver, gut and bone marrow cancers.

 About me